21 ncac 36 .0224 COMPONENTS OF NURSING PRACTICE FOR THE REGISTERED NURSE

 (B) knowledge and skills subsequently acquired through continuing education and practice;

-(3) the proximity of clients to personnel;
+(3) the proximity of clients to personnel in the practice setting in which the nurse practices;

-(4) the qualifications and number of staff;
+(4) the qualifications and number of personnel in the practice setting in which the nurse practices;

-(1) Collection of data includes:
+(1) Collection of data shall include:

-(A) obtaining data from relevant sources regarding the biophysical, psychological, social and cultural factors of the client's life and the influence these factors have on health status, including:
+(A) obtaining data from relevant sources regarding the biophysical, psychological, social, and cultural factors of the client's life and the influence these factors have on health status, including:

 (i) subjective reporting;